Spherical Magic

 Snoopy Cap

-He's won the Indy 500, built and fielded Indy cars and the Can-Am series winning Turbocharged Porsche 917s—all with Roger Penske, built two 50' state of the art racing trimarans in cold-molded wood—employing race car wing technology to the rudder and daggerboard two years before the Australians, flies small aircraft, participated on Space Shuttle ground crews and has three paintings in the Smithsonian collection.
-BJ builds his own computers, illustrates book and magazine covers, served as production designer for the National Air and Space Museum and Strasenburgh planetaria, does wildlife photography, paints landscapes, blows glass, collects and restores large antique music boxes, writes articles, is working on two children's books and has recently taken up the cello.
+He's won the Indy 500, built and fielded Indy cars, Trans-Am cars and the Can-Am series winning Turbocharged Porsche 917s—all with Roger Penske, built two 50' state of the art racing trimarans in cold-molded wood—with rotating wing-masts and employing race car wing technology in the rudder and daggerboard—two years before the Australians, flies small aircraft, participates on Space Shuttle ground crews and has three paintings in the Smithsonian collection.

-or any artist, for that matter, and it's made all the difference.
 One of his passions is doing mission art for aerospace corporations and the world's space agencies.
-Bringing his accomplished engineering background to bear, he can discuss on equal terms with the scientists and engineers designing and flying the spacecraft and apply the knowledge gained to paint the craft with an accuracy and realism that is striking in its presentation.
+Bringing his accomplished engineering background to bear, he can discuss on equal terms with the scientists and engineers designing and flying the spacecraft and apply the knowledge gained to paint the craft with an accuracy and realism that is striking in its presentation; not just a mere CAD dump.
 Indeed, he often asks questions of them that they least expect to be coming from an artist.
-That's because he's an enginneer.

 More than one of his "out of the box" observations have influenced mission planning, due to his unique view of the Universe and the mission within it.
-Things come to light when you look at them from a different perspective.
-Sharing that light is what engineering and science are all about.

 The fusion of science with an artistic eye and balance to convey the space environment so few have seen creates imagination–firing images.
 Being able to actually paint Photographs That Haven't Been Taken is an art unto itself.
-Recently being able to do this in 3D elevates this to another level.
-Being able to feel the engineering behind the mission is what makes it real.
+His doing this in 3D elevates this to another level entirely—because now it can move.

 "I have been very fortunate to have experience in a wide range of amazing endeavors but there is only so far that one may think into the concept of spaceflight.
 You have to go there at some point and do the work.
 Having a person who is comfortable around dangerous, complex technical systems, is sensitive to physics, geology, meteorology, photography, writing and art experience the space environment and pull that experience together with these many disciplines will mean so much in the communication of why it is important for us to be there.